By C40 Executive Director, Mark Watts

 ‘Focused Acceleration’ builds on C40 and Arup’s previous analysis, ‘Deadline 2020’, which modelled the pathway for major cities to reduce emissions in line with the Paris Climate Agreement targets.
 It suggested that most cities need to peak their emissions by 2020 and by 2030 average GHG emissions across all C40 cities need to be 3 tonnes per person per year or less (against the current projections of an average of 9 tonnes per person).
 C40’s mayoral Steering Committee later voted to make it a condition of membership of C40 that every member city should publish an action plan that is in line with the Deadline 2020 findings.

 Like C40’s previous analysis, ‘Focused Acceleration’ finds that it is possible for major cities to decarbonise fast and deeply enough to meet the Paris Agreement goals.
 But there is now an incredible urgency to get on track.

 While cities operate as systems and so any single intervention needs to be considered as part of an holistic strategy, McKinsey’s analysis distilled the 450 possible actions which Deadline 2020 identified down into twelve priority opportunities across four action areas.
-At the bottom of this page, you'll find three graphics which outline the flavour of the findings (all relate to what needs to be achieved by 2030, unless stated otherwise).
+At the bottom of this page, you’ll find three graphics that outline the flavour of the findings (all relate to what needs to be achieved by 2030, unless stated otherwise).

 Decarbonising the electricity grid

-By 2030 the proportion of electricity that needs to be supplied by zero carbon sources ranges from 70% in middle income mega-cities, to 90% in small high income innovator cities.
+By 2030 the proportion of electricity that needs to be supplied by zero-carbon sources ranges from 70% in middle-income mega-cities, to 90% in small high income innovator cities.

 Optimising energy efficiency in buildings